course-details-portlet

 Learning methods and activities

-Instruction consists of lectures and seminars.
+Instruction consists of lectures and seminars and course requirements.

 Compulsory assignments